enckse/wit/README.md

 Features:
 - Daily schedule
 - Daily hold, vacation
-- See [here](https://github.com/enckse/irdroid-bryant-lirc-ac-minisplit) on how IR communicate is done with a bryant minisplit
+- See [here](https://github.com/enckse/irdroid-bryant-lirc-ac-minisplit) on how IR communication is done with a bryant minisplit